MRFaria/epics-substitution/README.md

-# epics-substitution-mode
+# epics-substitution

 ## Installation
+Copy the epics-substitution elisp files into your .emacs.d directory, which should be created when emacs is first run.

-Copy the epics-substitution folder into your .emacs.d directory Depends on org-mode which is part of recent distributions of GNU Emacs
+epics-substitution depends on org-mode which is part of recent distributions of GNU Emacs

 Add the files to be automatically loaded
 ```elisp
 (autoload 'epics-substitution-mode "epics-substitution.el" "" t)
 (autoload 'epics-template-mode "epics-template.el" "" t)
 ```
-Add some hooks to set the modes depending on file typ
+Add some hooks to set the modes depending on file type
 ```elisp
 (add-to-list 'auto-mode-alist '("\\.substitutions\\'" . epics-substitution-mode))
 (add-to-list 'auto-mode-alist '("\\.\\(db\\|template\\)\\'" . epics-template-mode))